gonzalo-sp/spring-boot-springfox-custom-json-at-swagger-ui/README.md

 # Spring Boot Springfox custom json at swagger-ui
-This microservice manages the cards data
+This microservice manages the cars data

 ## Configuration
 * Install [Lombok](https://projectlombok.org/) to erase repetitive code.
 This is mostly for the IDE.